 To become a consummate content marketer, remember this:

 Consistency is key to building a successful business.
+Sometimes you have to make it a team effort.

 According to McKinsey & Company, “the 3 Cs of customer satisfaction” are “consistency, consistency, and consistency.”